Songbird Protection Coalition

 Among northern races of sandhill cranes, the diet is most varied, especially among breeding birds.
-They feed on berries, tubers (plants), small vertebrates (fish, mammals, etc), and invertebrates (snails, insects, etc).
+They feed on berries, tubers (plants), small vertebrates (frogs, mice, etc), and invertebrates (crayfish, earthworms, snails, insects, etc).
 Waste corn is useful to cranes preparing for migration in the fall and for cranes raising young in the spring.

 Lots of factors determine nest success or failure for sandhill cranes.
 Predation is a common reason for nest failure.
 The parents will attempt to defend the nest, but eggs and nestlings can be lost to raccoons, coyotes, bobcats, foxes, ravens, crows, hawks, eagles and owls.
 Low water levels and flooding also account for nest failures.
 During drought years, the risk of predation increases.
 Sandhill cranes will sometimes abandon nests if their mates die or because of human disturbance.

 Sandhill cranes raise one brood per year.
 In Michigan, nesting usually begins in April or May.
 Both members of a breeding pair build the nest using plant material from the surrounding area.
 Nest sites are usually in or within 300 yards of marshes or bogs, though occasionally (rarely) on dry land.
 Females lay one to three (usually two) oval brown eggs with reddish markings.
 Both parents incubate the eggs for about 30 days.